smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 ## Potential downsides

 - The proposed solution will use SdlRouterStatusProvider, which actually binds to other app's RouterService and asks if the RouterService has connected transports.
 This will be done in main thread, so the caller must not be in main thread.
 This can be done with AsyncTask anyway.
+- Also when RouterService is bound from SdlRouterStatusProvider, RouterService should not enter to foreground.
+This is to avoid unneeded notification message coming up.

 ## Impact on existing code